bugsnag/bugsnag-js/examples/js/nextjs-new/README.md

 # Next.js

-This is an example project showing how to use the `@bugsnag/js` notifier to track server, browser, and Vercel serverless errors on a Next.js project.
+This is an example project showing how to use the `@bugsnag/js` notifier to track browser and Vercel serverless errors on a Next.js project.
+Custom servers are not supported due to the potential for data leakage between concurrent requests.

 This example covers various different scenarios where errors can occur in a next.js project.
 Currently not all scenarios are captured by Bugsnag.